 Last week I had the privilege of drawing model Sue Tilley over Zoom.
 Best known for Lucian Freud’s depictions of her in the 1990s (including Benefits Supervisor Sleeping, which set the record for the most expensive painting by a living artist sold at auction when it went for £17 million in 2008), Sue was also prominent on the 1980s club scene where she was a regular at nights such as the Wag Club and Taboo, run by her friend, the performance artist Leigh Bowery.
 It was Bowery who introduced Sue to Lucian whilst she was working as a benefits supervisor at the job centre.
 A friend of theirs had attended university with one of Lucian's daughters, who had gotten Cerith Wyn Evans and Angus Cook to model for her father, and they in turn introduced Lucian to Leigh.
 In fact, they'd introduced the flamboyant Bowery as a ruse to shift Freud away from his neutral, beige pallet (Their words).
 It didn't work though as Bowery stripped out of his colourful clothes and makeup, and became one of Freud's most successful subjects.
 "Punctuality was the main thing he looked for in a model," Sue says.
 "That's why he has so many self-portraits; if someone didn't turn up he'd paint his own reflection."

 As the session drew on, Sue spoke about her first painting with Freud, Evening in the Studio, an experience she describes as 'hideous' as she had to pose for long periods in an uncomfortable position propped up by filthy pillows on the studio's hard floorboards.
-She expressed her growing fascination with those pillows and how they contained the all DNA of all the previous models.
-Each painting took about nine months, posing 2 to 3 days a week.
+She expressed her growing fascination with those pillows and how they contained the all DNA of all the previous models, with each painting taking about nine months, posing 2 to 3 days a week.
 With that level of required dedication and discipline, it's no surprise to hear Sue tell of her joy when she entered Freud's studio to begin work on Benefits Supervisor Sleeping and saw the sofa waiting for her that Lucian had bought specially for her.
 "Although it's all falling to bits, it cost about £3000 or £5000 or something."

 She was paid £20 a day for sitting for Freud, though was always taken out for lunch at some of the artist's favourite restaurants.
 This wasn't just a fuel stop though.
 Freud used this tactic to continue observing the model, gleaning new visual information about the sitter in a more relaxed environment.
 Martin Gayford, who wrote an account of sitting for Freud in his book Man with a Blue Scarf: On Sitting for a Portrait by Lucian Freud, recounts one dinner following a sitting where he asked what the artist was thinking about.
 "Your ear," came the reply.